Admitted Students FAQ

 The MDes is an intensive program.
 It is structured to get the most value for the experience.
 In addition to elective options, there are many experiences at Berkeley that are not part of specific course work.
 You will be attending lectures, meetings, workshops and things that are not directly part of a course or curriculum.
 There are many co-curricular activities outside of class that will figure and be equally important to your graduate education.
 We do not, therefore, support your maxing out on electives, but instead encourage you to explore all that Berkeley has to offer inside and outside of class.

 For example: some of you may want to get experience teaching or with research and seek Graduate Student Instructor (GSI)or Graduate Student Researcher (GSR) positions (see FAQ on ASE Appointments).
 Others of you might want to take advantage of programs and resources at UC Berkeley that support innovation (BEGIN).
-Some of you may want to participate in innovation competitions, such as Big Ideas, join a student club related to entrepreneurship, art, design, engineering or social good, or take advantage of programs that support graduate student life.
+Some of you may want to participate in innovation competitions, such as Big Ideas, join a student club related to entrepreneurship, art, design, engineering or social good, or take advantage of programs that support graduate student life and voice on campus.

 Are there funds or budget for individual students in the MDes?